Regular Replacements Are Necessary For Cleaner Air

 - Allergies in your home

 If you have a fiberglass filter, then you may need to replace it as often as every month.
-Air filters made from higher quality materials usually last much longer.
+On the other hand, air filters made from higher quality materials usually last longer.

 Clean Filters Improve Efficiency